turingschool/gear-up/m4_sessions/1711-inning/Group_3.md

 10 mins the future of open source
 10 mins closing and call to action

-Names of group members: Eddie Rose, Aaron Hursh, Ash Vaidashi
+Names of group members: Eddie Rose, Aaron Hursh, Ash Vaidashi, Aram Anderson